zchyde/brooklinebooksmith.com/_landing_pages/sfe-faqs.md

 #### What is the SFE club?

-The Signed First Editions Club (SFE) is a subscription for newly released books autographed by their authors.
+The Signed First Editions Book Club (SFE) is a subscription for newly released books autographed by their authors.
 Membership is either ongoing or limited to three (3), six (6) or twelve (12) months.
 We can hold a signed first edition for you to pick up in the store every month or have it delivered to your doorstep for an additional fee.
 Each book comes with a clear jacket cover that ensures the shelf life of your collection.

 #### Why join the SFE?